 Based on this information, you may choose not to participate in testing that particular pattern.
 That’s fine!
 I’ll send you information on the next pattern when it’s ready to go.

 If I receive more responses than I need, I choose testers at random from those who responded and send confirmation emails.
-If you are selected, your confirmation email includes the pattern in two forms: a Word document and a pdf.
+If you are selected, your confirmation email includes the pattern in pdf form.
 I may also include notes if I have specific items that require feedback.

 I incorporate changes into the pattern as necessary and have a successful release!